Rivers of You¶

 I have never felt before such a need to relieve.
 Not to reveal, or give away meaninglessly the contents of encrusted time.
 Only to nudge, to play my feet against it as we did that summer, tangled in sheets and sweat and blazing sun.
 Walking out later to watch the stars dance on tiny wavelets in the night wind over sand and mirrors and so much past.

 It was with me that moment the dream died by an old river, waiting for what I still cannot name.
 For what is nameless, just longing and love and the sense of something left over from the start.

-To be a lightning rod for time.
-To sit and wonder at the humility of lichen, knowing that it, too, will light up in a certain slant of sunset.
-To have kissed a book and meant it, deeply.
-To love the dead and sing them lullabies so that we might all remember what once it was to live.
+Hineni.
+Here I am, a lightning rod for time.
+Sitting in wonder at the humility of lichen, knowing that it, too, will light up in a certain slant of sunset.
+I once kissed a book and meant it, deeply.
+I have loved the dead and sung them lullabies so that we might all remember what once it was to live.

 True hope is without expectation.